Regent's Park Open Air Theatre: Beyond the park

 Various Open Air Theatre productions have gone on to be presented beyond the theatre itself.
 The first overseas transfer was of the 1956 productions of Hamlet and Twelfth Night when the theatre was invited to perform at the Baalbek Festival in Lebanon.
 In 2011, Crazy For You transferred to the West End’s Novello Theatre and, the following year, Sheader and director Liam Steel re-directed their 2010 production of Into The Woods in Central Park, New York for The Public Theater.

 Productions that have toured the UK following seasons at the Open Air Theatre include: The Pirates of Penzance, High Society, To Kill A Mockingbird (also a month-long residency at the Barbican Centre), Lord of the Flies, Running Wild and Pride and Prejudice.

 The most widely seen production from Regent’s Park Open Air Theatre is the 2016 production of Jesus Christ Superstar.
 After a second sell-out season in 2017, the production played a limited engagement at the Lyric Opera of Chicago in 2018 before transferring to the Barbican in 2019.
 The show has since toured North America, the UK and Ireland and Australia.

-In 2025, the 2024 production of Fiddler on the Roof will run at the Barbican Centre in the summer before embarking on a UK and Ireland tour.
+In 2025, the 2024 production of Fiddler on the Roof was transferred to the Barbican Centre in the summer before embarking on a UK and Ireland tour.